clemsonMakerspace/admin/meeting-minutes/2017-10-11_team_meeting.md

 ## Lulzbot Cameras
 - All of the appropriate camera cables have arrived
+- Owen is trying to find bolts to hold the cameras to the railing

 ## SDS
 - No updates from last week